-Back to school shopping.
-Kids get so excited about the new stuff.
-And parents everywhere cringe and worry about the cost!
-With four kids to clothe (ages 2 to 14 years), I know the stress of shopping for kid’s clothes.
-But I’ve gathered up some great ideas and hacks along the way that help me stick to my budget.
-Check out my 7 budget tips and back to school clothing hacks.
+Back to school shopping season is here and it’s a mix of emotions; Kids get so excited about the new stuff.
+But parents everywhere cringe and worry about the cost!
+With four kids to clothe (ages preschool to high school), I know the stress of shopping for kid’s clothes.
+I’ve gathered up some great back to school clothing ideas and hacks along the way that help me stick to my budget.
+Check out these practical budget tips for back to school clothing.

-This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.
-I was compensated for this post.
+This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links at no additional cost to you, thank you!

 #1: Back to school shopping doesn’t have to break the bank.
 Seriously, your child doesn’t need an entirely new wardrobe unless they grew 5″ over summer and have nothing to wear except pajamas.
 Pick and choose the pieces that are must-have.